 Cannot create key: You do not have the requisite permissions to create a new key under <key name>.

-To get access to a registry key, you’ll need to change or take ownership and then assign full control (or the required) permissions for your user account.
+- Option 2 would be to change or take ownership of that registry key and then assign full control (or the required) permissions for your user account.

-(The screen shots are from a Windows 10 computer, but the steps are exactly the same in Windows 8 and 8.1.
+(The screenshots are from a Windows 10 computer, but the steps are exactly the same in Windows 8 and 8.1.
 In Windows Vista & 7, there is a slight change in the permission dialog boxes, where ownership can be set by clicking the Owner tab in the Advanced Security dialog.
 Owner tab has been removed in Windows 8 and higher.)

 Take Ownership of a Registry Key

-2. Click the Advanced button.
+- Click the Advanced button.

-4. Type your user account name and click OK.
+- Type your user account name and click OK.

-If you also want to take ownership of the sub keys under the selected branch, click Replace owner on subcontainers and objects, and then click Apply.
+- If you also want to take ownership of the subkeys under the selected branch, click Replace owner on subcontainers and objects, and then click Apply.
 Don’t close the dialog yet.

-(If using Windows Vista or 7, click the Permissions tab in the Advanced Security Settings dialog, and follow rest of the instructions.
+(If using Windows Vista or 7, click the Permissions tab in the Advanced Security Settings dialog, and follow the rest of the instructions.
 The dialog boxes would be different in Windows Vista & 7 after Step 7, but it’s not that difficult to follow.)

 Assigning Full Control Permissions for your User Account

-7. Click the Add button in the Advanced Security settings dialog.
+- Click the Add button in the Advanced Security settings dialog.

-8. Click Select a principal
+- Click Select a principal

-9. Type in your user account name, and click OK.
+- Type in your user account name, and click OK.

-10. Click Full Control checkbox to enable it.
+- Click Full Control checkbox to enable it.

 That’s it.
-Add as many entries as you need, such as for Administrators, SYSTEM etc. as required.
+Add as many entries as you need, such as for Administrators, SYSTEM, etc. as required.